rnmessick/data-structures-and-algorithms/README.md

 Take in an array and reverse the elements of the array returning a changed array.

 ## Approach & Efficiency
-At first I tried to itterate over the entire array's length.
+At first I tried to iterate over the entire array's length.
 This did not give the results I'd hoped for.
 I researched a bit until I found a blog that seemed to fit my needs and the parameters of the assignment.
 See resources.

 ## Solution